Skip to content

 Frequently Asked Questions

-The official Pinellas zoning map is maintained by the local planning department.
+The official Pinellas County zoning map is maintained by the local planning department.
 You can access the interactive GIS map at https://pinellas-egis.maps.arcgis.com/apps/instant/lookup/index.html?appid=062b54d7c110424cbd1bbd356b1be7b6.
 ZoneWire also tracks rezoning activity discussed in council meetings.

 ZoneWire reads every council meeting in Pinellas County to detect rezoning discussions, variances, and zoning amendments.
 Start a free trial to receive alerts when rezoning activity is detected.